45 Central Street

 Other areas of counselling I deal with

-My counselling training allows me to offer a safe place to explore the emotions around these life changing events,
+My counselling training allows me to offer a safe place to explore the emotions around life changing events, and to help you to plot a course for your future.
+The idea of asking for counselling might raise anxiety - here are some key points:

 I practice from consulting rooms in London and Hertfordshire, my fees will reflect the cost to me of practicing in these locations.